ICCD-MiBACT/ArCo/ArCo-release/README.md

 ArCo is an initiative of ICCD (Istituto Centrale per il Catalogo e la Documentazione) and  CNR (Italian National Research Council) in the context of dati.beniculturali.it.
 Its aim is to contribute to the valorisation of cultural heritage with the publication of Linked Open Data.

+Notice: this release mainly contains documentation in Italian.
+In the future we will also add the English version.

 # Release
 This release is a package containing: